frankrdesilets/frankrdesilets/README.md

 ## 💻 Recent Projects

+[**GPA Forecaster (Personal)**](https://github.com/frankrdesilets/gpa-forecaster) - An app that parses .txt files representing an academic “career” and predicts a final cumulative GPA, allowing for intentional academic planning and class scheduling.

-[**User Manager GUI**](https://github.com/frankrdesilets/User-Manager-GUI) - A GUI that simulates user account management in a professional internal system.
+[**User Manager GUI (Personal)**](https://github.com/frankrdesilets/user-manager-gui) - A GUI simulating user management in an internal system.
+Built as a personal project to enhance UI/UX skills.

-[**String Matcher**](https://github.com/frankrdesilets/String-Matcher) - An application that parses .txt files that contain “texts”, utilizes Horspool’s String Matching algorithm
-    to find texts that contain an occurrence of a given “pattern”, and prints a report for each file to the console.
+[**String Matcher (Personal)**](https://github.com/frankrdesilets/string-matcher) - An app that parses .txt files containing “texts,” uses Horspool’s String Matching algorithm to find texts containing an occurrence of a given “pattern,” and prints a report listing texts containing the pattern.
+Developed as a personal project to practice algorithms learned in Algorithms course at Southwestern University.

-[**GPA Forecaster**](https://github.com/frankrdesilets/GPA-Forecaster) - An application that parses input .txt files representing a school “career” (semesters taken or planned
-    and their classes) and calculates and prints a GPA report for each file to the console.

 ## 📬 Get In Touch